-Using the Quick Pick option has an obvious advantage: it's quick.
-If you just want to get in the game and have the chance of winning a lottery jackpot, Quick Picking is fast and convenient and will have you on your way in a flash.
-You don't have to think over your numbers and you don't have to spend time filling out the forms.
+Using Quick Pick has an obvious advantage: It's quick.
+If you just want to get in the game and have the chance of winning a jackpot, Quick Pick is fast, convenient, and will have you on your way in a flash.
+You don't have to consider which numbers to play and you don't have to spend time filling in dozens of numbers on the form.

-Another thing that Quick Picks have going for them is that lottery numbers are random and so are Quick Picks.
-By trying to outguess the computer by choosing your own numbers, it is possible that you are actually lowering your odds.
+Another thing that Quick Pick has going for it is that lottery numbers are random and so are the numbers Quick Pick draws.
+By trying to outguess the computer by choosing your own numbers, you could actually be lowering your odds.

-Furthermore, humans are likely to pick numbers that mean something to them such as birth dates or anniversaries.
+Furthermore, humans are likely to pick numbers that mean something to them, such as birth dates or anniversaries.
 That means that some numbers are selected more often than others (especially numbers that fall in the range of 1 - 31, since they correspond to dates).
-If you win with a commonly-used number, the chances are high that you'll have to split your jackpot.
+If you win with a commonly-used number, the chances are higher that you'll have to split your jackpot.

 The Argument for Choosing Your Own Lottery Numbers

 Self-pickers also have the ability to avoid the most commonly-played numbers.
 If all numbers have the exact same chance of being drawn, then you can at least narrow the odds of having to share your jackpot if you win by picking the most rarely-selected numbers, something that Quick Pick won't do for you.
-Quick Picks won't weight your lottery numbers to give you higher chances of winning the whole pot.
+Quick Pick won't prioritize lottery numbers that give you higher chances of winning the whole pot.

 Another thing that Quick Pick can't do is to ensure you choose unique numbers across tickets.
-There is no guarantee that your Quick Picked lottery numbers won't repeat themselves.
-With bad luck, a Quick-Picker could even end up with two tickets with the exact same numbers on them, a waste of money that doesn't happen when you choose your own numbers.
+There's no guarantee that your Quick Picked lottery numbers won't repeat themselves.
+With very bad luck, a Quick Pick could even end up with two tickets with the exact same numbers on them — a waste of money that won't happen when you choose your own numbers.
 The Quick Pick is likely to generate the same random numbers for other lottery players, too.

 Quick Picks Versus Self-Picks: Which Are Better?

 If there were a clear way to get better chances of winning the lottery, everyone would do it.
-That the debate over Quick Pick versus self-pick exists at all indicates that there is no clear winner.
+That the debate over Quick Pick versus self-pick exists at all indicates there's no clear winner.

 If you are going strictly by the numbers, more Quick Pickers than self-pickers win lottery jackpots.
-According to an article in the NY Times, about 70% of lottery winners used Quick Pick to choose their numbers.
-But then again, about the same percentage of all lottery players (70% - 80%, according to Powerball.net) use Quick Pick, so you might not be getting an edge by letting the computer choose for you.
+About 70% of lottery winners used Quick Pick to choose their numbers.
+But then again, about the same percentage of all lottery players — about 70% - 80% — use Quick Pick.
+So it seems that about the same percentage of people win using each method.

 It really boils down to what makes the most sense for you.
 If you have fun poring over numbers to find a pattern, then coming up with a system might be right for you.
 If it makes you smile to play your children's birthdays, then play them!
 Even splitting a jackpot is better than not winning at all.